Suitcase Show

 Her insistence on wanting bags opened provokes gentle word-play and the comment that this is not lost luggage but the luggage of the lost.
 As each case is opened, a story plays out that justifies that claim.

-There the tale of a Little Match Girl for whom an unseasonable fall of snow is more than a match, played out on a tiny town-scape.
+The tale of a Little Match Girl for whom an unseasonable fall of snow is more than a match, plays out on a tiny town-scape.
 Two creatures made of hands with bright coloured eyes perform what turns out to be a mating dance.
 Another story involves hand shadow puppetry where the shadow behaves differently from the hand – a cleverly created effect where the medium (for me) transcends any message.
 And from where I sit, a hand gets in the way of its shadow.

 A tiny model train features in another story.
 There is a telescope in space that looks back at our blue planet through time, in millennial leaps from 6024 to 2024.
 Climate change becomes the focus and its refugees – or are they displaced victims of war – become the carriers of suitcases, evoked through an extraordinary blend of OHP, animated projection and shadows.